jeffersonfparil/imputef/README.md

 - tab-delimited
 - *Header line*: `#chr\tpos\tallele\t<pool_name_1>\t...\t<pool_name_n>`
 - each locus is represented by 1 or more rows, e.g. 1 for biallelic loci (representing the reference or alternative or minor allele), 2 for biallelic loci representing both alleles, and >2 for multi-allelic loci
+- This is the sole output format of the imputation process, regardless of the format of the input genotype file.
 - See [`tests/test.tsv`](./tests/test.tsv) for an example.

 ## Details

-Imputation of genotype data from sequencing of more than 2 sets of genomes, e.g. polyploid individuals, and pools of diploid individuals.
-This tool can also perform simple genotype data filtering prior to imputation.
-Two imputation methods are available: (1) mean value imputation which uses the arithmetic mean of the locus across non-missing samples; (2) adaptive linkage-informed k-nearest neighbour imputation.
-This is an attempt to extend the [LD-kNNi method of Money et al, 2015, i.e. LinkImpute](https://doi.org/10.1534/g3.115.021667), which was an extension of the [kNN imputation of Troyanskaya et al, 2001](https://doi.org/10.1093/bioinformatics/17.6.520).
-Similar to LD-kNNi, LD is estimated using Pearson's product moment correlation across loci per pair of samples.
-Mean absolute difference in allele frequencies is used to define genetic distance between samples, instead of taxicab or Manhattan distance in LD-kNNi.
-Four parameters can be set by the user, (1) minimum loci correlation threshold: dictates the minimum LD between the locus requiring imputation and other loci which will be used to estimate genetic distance between samples; (2) maximum genetic distance threshold: sets the maximum genetic distance between the sample requiring imputation and the samples (i.e. nearest neighbours) to be used in weighted mean imputation of missing allele frequencies; (3) minimum number of loci linked to the locus requiring imputation: overrides minimum loci correlation threshold if this minimum is not met; and (4) minimum k-nearest neighbours: overrides maximum genetic distance threshold if this minimum is not met.
-The first two parameters (minimum loci correlation and maximum genetic distance thresholds) can be optimised per locus by simulating missing data to minimise the mean absolute error in imputation.
+Imputation of allele frequency from polyploids and pooled samples via (1) mean value imputation, and (2) linkage disequillibrium (LD) k-nearest neighbour (kNN)-based weighted allele frequency prediction.
+The latter is an extension of the [LD-kNNi method of Money et al, 2015, i.e. LinkImpute](https://doi.org/10.1534/g3.115.021667), which was an extension of the [kNN imputation of Troyanskaya et al, 2001](https://doi.org/10.1093/bioinformatics/17.6.520).
+Similar to LD-kNNi, LD is estimated using Pearson's product moment correlation per pair of loci.
+Mean absolute difference in allele frequencies is used to define the genetic distance between samples, instead of taxicab or Manhattan distance used in LD-kNNi.
+Four parameters can be set by the user:

+1. *minimum loci correlation threshold* - dictates the minimum LD between the locus requiring imputation and other loci which will be used to estimate genetic distance between samples;
+2. *maximum genetic distance threshold* - sets the maximum genetic distance between the sample requiring imputation and the samples (i.e. nearest neighbours) to be used in weighted mean imputation of missing allele frequencies;
+3. *minimum number of loci linked to the locus requiring imputation* - overrides minimum loci correlation threshold if this minimum is not met; and
+4. *minimum k-nearest neighbours* - overrides maximum genetic distance threshold if this minimum is not met.

+The first two parameters (minimum loci correlation and maximum genetic distance thresholds) can be optimised per locus by setting `--min-loci-corr=-1.0` and/or `--max-pool-dist=-1.0`.

 ### `--method="mean"`: mean value imputation